magento/devdocs/guides/v2.0/howdoi/webapi/filter-response.md

 Each field or object must be separated with a comma.

-On POST and PUT requests.
-Magento ignores the `fields` parameter as input, but the response includes only the requested fields and objects.
+On POST and PUT requests, Magento ignores the `fields` parameter as input, but the response includes only the requested fields and objects.

 ## Examples
 {:.no_toc}